About Our Organization

 The Play the Fool Festival is Edmonton's artist-driven, non-profit theatre festival that presents clown theatre and physical comedy performances.
 We provide an opportunity for local, national and international artists to perform their original work in a professional festival environment, and showcase a diverse range of styles to Edmonton audiences.

-We aim to promote and widen the understanding of the breadth of clown-based theatre as a genre, offer local artists the opportunity to practice their craft, and give Edmonton audiences the chance to see high-caliber national and international performances.
+We aim to expand the understanding of the breadth of clown-based theatre as a genre, offer local artists the opportunity to practice their craft, and give Edmonton audiences the chance to see high-caliber national and international performances.

 FILM